k3jph/corona/_posts/2018-02-02-postponing-american-elections-doesnt-work.md

 memos](http://www.nytimes.com/ref/international/24MEMO-GUIDE.html).
 So
 now I am questioning my logic.

-{% footnotes %}
-  {% fnbody %}
-As an aside, the title of the "Vice-President" actually has a hyphen in it.
+[^vptitle]: As an aside, the title of the "Vice-President" actually has a hyphen in it.
 Get it right, people.
-   {% endfnbody %}
-{% endfootnotes %}